Connect with others who understand.

 Written by Suzanne Mooney

-Systemic lupus erythematosus (SLE) is a complex autoimmune disease that can affect any part of the body — from the skin and eyes to the bones and joints.
-Each person’s lupus experience is unique.
+Systemic lupus erythematosus (SLE) is a complex autoimmune disease that can affect any part of the body — including the skin, eyes, bones and joints.
+If you’re wondering what body systems lupus affects, the answer is that it can impact nearly every system in the body, making each person’s lupus experience unique.

 To ensure you get the right care for your individual needs, tell your rheumatologist what symptoms you’re experiencing and which parts of your body are affected.
 There is no cure for SLE, but medication and lifestyle changes can help you manage your symptoms and improve your quality of life.